Careers at JHGS

 Mrs L Goodman (Adviza Consultant) - LisaGoodman@adviza.org.uk

-Alan Haley will be joining JHGS in September 2018 as the school’s Enterprise advisor.
+Alan Haley joined JHGS in September 2018 as the school’s Enterprise advisor.
 Alan’s role will be to support the careers programme providing links to local business networks in addition to assisting the school in a variety of activities that are effective in motivating students in encouraging them to make independent choices to achieve positive outcomes.

-We very much look forward to working with Alan during over the next academic year.
+We very much look forward to working with Alan.

 JHGS are open for other providers to attend the school to speak to students; including other educational establishments, apprenticeship/training providers and employers.
 Any organisation that would like to visit JHGS should put their request in writing to Miss B Harrison, Careers Coordinator.